Deceptive Advertising: Selling Snake Oil in the Digital Age

 FTC or Lapdog?

 In the UK, advertising is primarily overseen by the Advertising Standards Authority (ASA).
-They have guidelines that advertisers should follow, but enforcing them is like trying to herd cats – complex and often annoying.
+They have guidelines that advertisers should follow, but enforcing them is like trying to herd cats – a complex and often frustrating task.

 The Grey Areas